Pose (TV series): Season 2

 On Rotten Tomatoes, the second season holds a 98% approval rating with an average rating of 8.40/10 based on 41 reviews.
 The website's critical consensus reads, "A delightful, delicate dance of light and dark, Pose's second season achieves a striking balance between the grittiness of reality and the glamour of the runway and shines even brighter."
-On Metacritic, season 2 holds a score of 79 out of 100 based on 14 critics, indicating "generally favorable reviews."
+On Metacritic, season 2 holds a score of 79 out of 100 based on 14 critics, indicating "generally favorable reviews".

 Season 3

 On Rotten Tomatoes, the third season holds a 100% approval rating with an average rating of 7.70/10 based on 29 reviews.
 The website's critical consensus reads, "Though it's entirely too short, Pose's final season is a joyously entertaining celebration of life that is not to be missed."
-On Metacritic, season 3 holds a score of 76 out of 100 based on 11 critics, indicating "generally favorable reviews."
+On Metacritic, season 3 holds a score of 76 out of 100 based on 11 critics, indicating "generally favorable reviews".

+Cast member Janet Mock however referenced internal backlash against the writing of the third season during the premiere.